IPad Pro: General reviews

-2015/2016 models
+First generation

 Scott Stein from CNET praised the faster processor and new accessories available.
 However, he criticized the cost of both the unit and its accessories, while noting its slightly slower processor with less RAM compared to the larger 12.9-inch model.
 Matt Swider from TechRadar complimented the easy handling, large 256 GB configuration and True Tone display, but was upset about the high starting price.
 Gareth Beavis gave a positive review, commending the expansive screen and audio quality but stated that the battery life could be made longer.

 The iPad Pro's 9.7-inch version set a record among all currently released tablets tested in color accuracy, screen reflectance, peak brightness, contrast rating in high ambient light, and smallest color variation.
 However, the iPad Pro 12.9-inch version tested to having better contrast ratio in the dark.

-2017 models
+Second generation

 Max Parker from TrustedReviews and Gareth Beavis from TechRadar both praised the 10.5-inch model's high-quality audio and performance, though both critics noted that it was expensive.

 Reviewing the 12.9 inch second-generation iPad Pro, Lauren Goode of The Verge complimented the quality camera, A10X processor and large screen size, but argued that the device could have been cheaper.

-2018 models
+Third generation

 The third generation iPad Pro models were praised for their better displays, slimmed bezels, the addition of Face ID and general speed as well as CPU improvements.
 Ben Sin from Forbes noted that despite the LCD screen, the 120 Hz refresh rate makes it feel more smooth.
 The switch to USB-C connectors received mixed reviews; external monitor support and device charging were added at the cost of extra dongles to use older cables and headphones.
-Some reviewers noted that although the hardware updates are great steps forward, iOS's limitations, including the lack of external storage capabilities, prevents the third generation from competing against computers.
-Its high prices were also criticized.

-iPadOS addresses the lack of external storage on supported iPads by adding support for external storage.
+Some reviewers noted that although the hardware updates are great steps forward, iOS's limitations, including the lack of external storage capabilities, prevents the third generation from competing against computers. iPadOS addresses the lack of external storage on supported iPads by adding support for external storage.

 The body has been criticized for bending and breaking easily.
 Users on forum boards have reported the iPad bending after a few days of use, or after carrying it around in a backpack.
 YouTuber Zack Nelson then published a video on his channel JerryRigEverything showing the device cracking and snapping in half after applying just a small amount of pressure with his hands in the center of the device.
-Nelson concluded that the "two weakest points [were] right dead center on either side of the iPad Pro, [and] the crack happened at the very poorly placed microphone hole and the new Apple Pencil 2 charging duct".
 Users reported devices already bent right out of the box, mostly cellular models.
 Apple responded to these reports quickly, asserting that this is normal and a non-issue, a response that has been criticized.
 According to Apple, the bending is a byproduct of its new manufacturing process.
 Apple has added a support page relating to these issues.